Lakeland—Fort Myers Line: Later years

+Mergers and consolidation

-The Atlantic Coast Line became the Seaboard Coast Line Railroad (SCL) after merging with the Seaboard Air Line Railroad in 1967 (which ironically brought the Seaboard brand back to the Naples depot).
-The Seaboard Coast Line adopted the Seaboard Air Line's method of naming their lines as subdivisions which resulted in the full line from Lakeland to Naples being designated the Fort Myers Subdivision (a name which the Seaboard Air Line had previously used on their own line to Fort Myers which was abandoned in 1952).
-The Bartow Branch was designated as the Bartow Subdivision.
-The SCL briefly continued to operate a daily passenger train and a local freight train six days a week between Lakeland and Naples.
-However, intercity passenger service to Southwest Florida was discontinued in 1971 upon the creation of Amtrak, who opted not to serve Southwest Florida.
+The Atlantic Coast Line became the Seaboard Coast Line Railroad after merging with the Seaboard Air Line Railroad in 1967 (which ironically brought the Seaboard brand back to the Naples depot it had abandoned back in 1942).
+The Seaboard Coast Line adopted the Seaboard Air Line's method of naming their lines as subdivisions which resulted in the full line from Lakeland to Naples being designated the Fort Myers Subdivision (a name which the Seaboard Air Line had previously used on their own line to Fort Myers which was fully abandoned by 1952).

+The Seaboard Coast Line briefly continued to operate a daily passenger train and a local freight train six days a week between Lakeland and Naples.
+However, intercity passenger service on the line was discontinued in 1971 upon the creation of Amtrak, who opted not to serve Southwest Florida.
+Track within Downtown Fort Myers near the depot would eventually be removed.

 In 1977, the swing bridge over the Caloosahatchee River in Tice was replaced by the current bascule bridge.

-In 1979, the Seaboard Coast Line abandoned the southernmost 10 miles of the line from its terminus at the Naples depot to a point just north of Immokalee Road in North Naples.
+In early 1980, the Seaboard Coast Line abandoned the southernmost 10 miles of the line from the Naples depot up to Wiggins Pass Road in North Naples.
+The abandoned right of way was then sold to Collier County, who subsequently used it to widen and extend Goodlette-Frank Road.
+The area around the line's new terminus in North Naples was subsequently developed into the Rail Head Industrial Park.

 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.
 During the transition into CSX, the company sought to abandon many redundant routes and sell others to shortline railroads.
-As a result, the line was abandoned Between Bowling Green and Arcadia in 1984.
+As a result, the line was abandoned between Bowling Green and Arcadia in 1984.
+Track was also abandoned between Bartow and Homeland around the same time.
 The remaining track south of Arcadia, which was sold to the shortline Seminole Gulf Railway in 1987, is still connected to the rest of the CSX network via the former Charlotte Harbor and Northern Railway.

+Track from Eaton Park (just south of Lakeland) to Bartow was abandoned in the early 2000s.